 Data centers should be at the forefront of adopting clean, sustainable technology, promoting advancements that benefit society directly by reducing the usage of finite resources and lowering the cost of data storage and processing.

-Data center construction is a long-term investment.
-Ultimately, when it comes to constructing a hyperscale data center, due diligence is likely the most important factor to consider.
+Data center construction is indeed a long-term investment that requires meticulous planning and careful consideration.
+When it comes to constructing a hyperscale data center, due diligence becomes paramount.